A knife attack on three people at a Tube station is being treated as a terrorist incident, police have said.

 In another video of the incident posted online, the man is pinned down on the floor by two police officers as another man can be heard shouting out to him: "You ain't no Muslim bruv."

-Police said they were called at 7.06pm to reports that a number of people had been stabbed at the station and a man was threatening people with a knife.
+Police said they were called just after 7pm to reports that a number of people had been stabbed at the station and a man was threatening people with a knife.

 A man was arrested just before 7.15pm and taken to an east London police station where he remained in custody.

-Mr Walton appealed to anyone near Leytonstone Underground station at around 7pm who saw anything suspicious to call the anti-terror hotline on 0800 789 321.
+Mr Walton appealed to anyone who was near Leytonstone Underground station at around 7pm and who saw anything suspicious to call the anti-terror hotline on 0800 789 321.

 "Anyone who may have captured video or photographic footage of the incident is also urged to make contact with the Counter Terrorism Command via the Anti-Terror hotline," he said.